-The watch has been fitted with a very high quality Navy Blue crocodile leather strap with a matching pink gold plated Omega buckle.
+The watch has been fitted with a very high quality Navy Blue Crocodile strap with a matching pink gold plated Omega buckle.
 We think this contrasts very nicely with the pink gold case and the dial.
 However, if a different colour or style of strap is preferred, please let us know and we will do our best to oblige free of charge.
 We carry tan, conker, dark brown and black in stock, in plain padded leather, crocodile skin or lizard skin.
 We can also obtain most types and colours of strap, from our partners at ‘Watch Obsession’ within 48hrs.
 Please take a look at their huge range of 18mm straps if you wish, here.

 The Box and Papers

 Although there are no original papers with this watch, the reference numbers, markings, signatures and hallmarks are all correct, dating this watch to late 1949 / early 1950.
 Detailed particulars will be included with the receipt, along with our 12 months warranty*.
 A separate insurance valuation for the replacement value of this watch will also be provided at the time of sale along with our unique ‘Lifetime Authenticity Guarantee’.
 This states: “If this watch proves to be anything less than totally authentic, or not as described, Vintage Gold Watches of London will offer you a full refund at any time”.

 The hardwood presentation box as shown in the photographs is included in the sale.

 A beautiful example of a top of the range Omega bumper automatic dress watch with a large sized 18ct pink gold case.
 The movement is of a very high grade and on a par with watches far more expensive than this.
 Indeed when new, this watch would have cost more than the equivalent Rolex.
 Omega watches are highly collectable and the rarity of this watch means the value will always remain strong.